 \subsection{Classical polynomial knots}

-It is easy to see that the ambient isotopy classes of classical knots ($S^1\subset S^3$) is in bijection with the ambient isotopy classes of long knots, i.e., the smooth embeddings of $\mathbb{R}$ in $\mathbb{R}^3$ which are proper and have asymptotic behaviour outside a closed interval.
-In 1994, the following theorems were proved: \begin{theorem} [\cite{Shastri}, \cite{shukla}]
+It is already known that the ambient isotopy classes of classical knots ($S^1\subset S^3$) are in bijective correspondence with the ambient isotopy classes of long knots, i.e., the smooth embeddings of $\R$ in $\R^3$ which are proper and have asymptotic behaviour outside a closed interval.
+In 1994, the following theorems were proved regarding parameterization of long knots. \begin{theorem} [\cite{Sha}, \cite{Shu}]

-For every long knot $K$ there exists a polynomial embedding $t\to (f(t),g(t), h(t))$ from $\mathbb{R}$ to $\mathbb{R}^3$ which is isotopic to $K$. \end{theorem}
+For every long knot $K$ there exists a polynomial embedding $t\to (f(t),g(t), h(t))$ from $\R$ to $\R^3$ which is isotopic to $K$. \end{theorem}

-\begin{theorem}[\cite{shukla}]
+\begin{theorem}[\cite{Shu}]